• Skip to primary navigation

 • Spread mixture dividing into 6 flat circles onto parchment lined baking sheet.

-• Bake for 10 minutes then flip over and bake for about 7 minutes more.
+• Bake for 10 minutes (they should be firm to the touch) then carefully flip over and bake for about 7 minutes more.
 Then cool on a wire rack.

 • Heat skillet over medium heat and brown the flatbreads about 1-2 minutes on each side.